Dr. Dzaharudin Mansor

 National Technology Officer, Microsoft Malaysia

-Dr. Dzahar received a First Class Honors Degree in Computer Systems Engineering from Monash University, Australia in 1985, and completed his PhD in Computer Science at La Trobe University, Australia in 1988.
-Dr Dzahar joined Microsoft in 2005 and has more than 30 years of professional experience in ICT and telecommunications in senior leadership, engineering, research as well as academic roles.
+Dr. Dzaharudin Mansor received a First Class Honors Degree in Computer Systems Engineering from Monash University, Australia in 1985, and completed his PhD in Computer Science at La Trobe University, Australia in 1988.
+Dr Dzahar joined Microsoft in 2005 and has more than 31 years of professional experience in ICT and telecommunications.of professional experience in ICT and telecommunications in senior leadership, engineering, research as well as academic roles.

-In 2010, he had the honor of leading the Business Services Economic Transformation Program (ETP) Labs.
+In 2010, he had the honor of leading the Business Services Economic Transformation Program (ETP) Labs that has been one of the key initiatives by the Malaysian Government to transform Malaysia into a developed nation by 2020.
 He also presently is an Adjunct Professor at International Islamic University Malaysia (IIUM) and member of Industrial Advisory Panels at several other universities where he works closely with academia and research on topics such as Big Data and Machine Learning.
 He also holds several associate positions at, PIKOM, MIGHT and others.

 Dr. Dzahar is passionate about technology and aspires to contribute towards the nation’s Knowledge Economy initiative.